jmw86069/venndir/venndir_todo.md

 * how to rotate the whole Venn diagram
 * how to adjust item label buffer, and view the buffer size
 * how to create custom curations with `curate_df`
+* how to handle gene data in a dataset with multiple probes per gene

 ### make displaying items labels easier